-Veterans Addendum to the Catalog 131 veteraris Adderidani to the Catalod 10
+Veterans Addendum to the Catalog 130

 APPROVAL/DISCLOSURE STATEMENT

 Paul Mitchell the School San Jose, located at 2200 Eastridge Loop Unit #1004, San Jose, CA 95122, is a private institution that is approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.
 The school is approved to operate until March 9, 2021.
 For more information, contact the Bureau for Private